SamKirsch10/perccli-prom/README.md

 ------------------------------------------------------------------------------------
 ```

 The code uses regex to grab each piece (since disk models unfortunately can have unkown amount of spaces, it gets weird towards the end there...).

+** UPDATE** There is actually a json output for the perc cli cmd :) .
+MUCH easier to parse.